The London Stock Exchange offers special listings for private companies - ExBulletin

 The London Stock Exchange offers special listings for private companies

-The group is seeking to blur the line between public and private companies, as part of a plan to attract fast-growing tech companies to list in the UK following Brexit.
+The London Stock Exchange Group is seeking to blur the line between public and private companies, as part of a plan to entice fast-growing tech companies to list in the UK in the wake of Brexit.

 The LSE has proposed the creation of a special market allowing private companies to trade their shares publicly on the stock exchange on certain days, according to a person familiar with the matter and the LSE’s proposals to its regulators, the Financial Conduct Authority and the UK .
 Treasury, seen by the Wall Street Journal.